badrinathvm/StepperView/README.md

 ```

 ## CircledIconView
-   This view embeds a icon or image inside the circle.
+   This view embeds an icon or image inside the circle.

 ```swift
 CircledIconView(image: Image("flag"), width: 40, strokeColor: Color.red)